bbarres/Realtime/README.md

 - **RealTime_pgm_analyses_tot.sas:** this file lists all the scripts that have been used to perform statistical analyses and model fitting in the SAS framework.
 Each script begins with a line describing the general purpose of the analysis.
 All scripts have to be run on the *RT_pop.csv* data set, except for the two in the "with heterozygosity" section which should be run on the *RT_pop_tot.csv* data set.

-## Supplementary Data set (/dataSup)
+## Supplementary Data sets (/data/dataSup)
 In this section, you will find the list of the supplementary data sets used in this study.
-The data file can be found in the "dataSup" folder.
-There is 1 supplementary data set linked to this study.
+The data file can be found in the "dataSup" subfolder.
+There are 4 supplementary data set linked to this study.

 - **Data_S1.txt:** this file lists the flanking sequences of the 819 SNP used in the study.
 These sequences were used to map the SNP markers on the *Q. robur* genome.
 This is a fasta file format.
+- **Data_S1.txt:**

 ## Citation